FlexiSpot Esben Standing Desk Review

 We’re a bit surprised FlexiSpot hasn’t jumped on the warranty train with UpLift and Fully who have recently increased their warranty terms on their Chinese-made standing desks to match iMovR’s 15-year made-in-USA warranties, but even these longer warranties aren’t a sure thing as they don’t necessarily relate to the quality and durability of the product in all cases.
 Some insert carve-outs in the fine print that might leave you out in the cold if ever you run into a problem.
 (In fact, there’s so much spin going on in warranty terms marketing claims these days that we had to write an article just on How To Compare Warranty Policies Between Standing Desk Manufacturers, which we encourage you to read before making a purchase.)

 Comparisons for the Esben to its FlexiSpot sibling, the Theodore, are natural.
-Both are standing desks with drawers and both are just under $500.
+Both are standing desks with drawers, and both are around $500.
 Unless you’re smitten with the design flair of the Theodore, we don’t see many reasons to pick it over the Esben.
 Both have the same limitations in ergonomics and frame, but the Esben has even more storage and the ability to upgrade to the UD4W model with a better hand controller.